Vaibhav-Uniyal/Warehouse-Robot-Pathfinding/README.md

 # Requires CUDA-compatible setup for A2C, PPO, DQN speedup

 # 3. Run training
-python v0_warehouse_robot_train.py         # Train Q-learning or A2C
-python sarsatrain.py                       # Train SARSA
-python mdp.py                              # Compute MDP policy
+python model.py                            # to train all models

 # 4. Run evaluation
 python all.py                              # Evaluate all models w/ GUI